kmmiles/provision/README.md

 # provision

-provision and install dotfiles for ubuntu and debian
+provision scrits and dotfiles for ubuntu and debian

 ## about